2021 was one heck of the ride for the world, especially for business owners, as it witnessed tectonic changes in the market.

-She mentioned how personalization has just become the buzzword that has no meaning anymore.
+She mentioned how personalization has just become a buzzword that has no meaning anymore.

 Putting the contact’s name in the subject line is just another gimmick that even subscribers can smell far away.

-It begs the question to redirect the personalization dynamics on much more strong ground instead of relying on bags full of tricks and gimmicks.
+It begs the question of redirecting the personalization dynamics on much more strong ground instead of relying on bags full of tricks and gimmicks.